Andr-Zero/X-RTC/README.md

 >
 > RtcEnable = True

+Using a Chip that can use PrometheOS:
+Version 1.4.0 or higher is able to set the time, enable RTC in PrometheOS Settings.
+(Rebooting recommended)

+TSOP or Other:
-Copy the X-RTC.xbe into your console's App directory.
-There you can set the time for the X-RTC.
+Download the X-RTC.xbe into your Apps folder, within you can set the time.

-The next release of PrometheOS will have the ability to set the time on X-RTC.

-Once the time is set and Cerbios is configured to look for the RTC chip.
+Once the time is set and Cerbios is configured.
 The time on the console will set automatically on boot.

 # License, Credits, & Thanks